Mojang/minecraft-creator-tools/ProjectStructure.md

 ## UX

 UX is all React-based for the web.
-By convention we use the older-style markup of TSX files vs. the alternate pattern of  functional style of React.
-We use the Monaco OSS engine for code editing, Leaflet for map rendering, and BabylonJS for some initial 3D rendering.
+By convention we use the older-style markup of TSX files vs. the alternate functional style of React.
+We use the Monaco OSS engine for code editing.
 OSS FluentUI-react northstar is used for the UX fundamentals.
 The one bit of abstraction built into this project is DataForm, which provides Form-esque support for editing of JSON-based structures.